seqscope/ficture/docs/format_input/cosmx.md

 1,0,298943.890047619,19478.7667095238,896.271,4419.2429,0,"Pbx1","Nuclear"
 ```

 What we need are `x_global_px`, `y_global_px`, and `target`.
+Optionally, we could carry over some pixel level annotations to the output file by specifying `--annotation`, see the following example.

-We would also like to translate the pixel unit into micrometer, the ratio can be found in a SMI Data File ReadMe come with your raw data.
+We may also like to translate the pixel unit into micrometer, the ratio can be found in a SMI Data File ReadMe come with your raw data.
 For example, for the public mouse brain dataset the README says

 > - x_local_px
     - The x position of this transcript within the FOV, measured in pixels.
 To convert to microns multiply the pixel value by 0.168 um per pixel.

-So in the following commands we set `px_to_um=0.168`.
+So in the following commands we set `px_to_um=0.168`, then for all later analysis we would use `mu_scale=1`

+Alternatively, we can preferve the integer pixel coordinates for now and specify `mu_scale=5.95` (1/0.168) when we later process the data and run FICTURE.

-The python script can be found in `ficture/misc`.
+The python script can be found in `ficture/misc`. use `python format_cosmx.py -h` to see the full options.

 ```bash
 input=/path/to/input/Tissue5_tx_file.csv.gz # Change it to your transcript file